ddrexl/dotfiles/README.md

-# My linux dotfiles for vim, tmux and zsh
+# A set of dotfiles for vim, tmux, git and zsh

-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
-Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!

 ## Install